 The interjection that is the face of São Paulo.
 It can be positive or negative and we can’t get enough of it.

-“Jesus Christ!
+“Mano do céu!
 You don’t know!”

-Are you taking me away?
+Are you getting me off?

 When you ask if someone knows a certain fact.
 Also often used at the end of sentences as a substitute for “got it?”.